VatsalBhuva11/WebD-Selection-Task-2/README.md

 <h3> Post Requests </h3>

 <li><ins>Create post:</ins> Share where you've been this summer or your outing with your friends and much more!
+Head over to the "Body -> form-data" section, and select the image/video that you want to post!
+Don't forget to add a suitable magical caption to captivate your followers!
 </li><br>